Related Post: Wabakimi’s Top 6 Spots To Paddle By – Our Favourites

 Images enlarge with a click; blue text leads to more information with a click.

 “I just started last week.
-I don’t have a license yet but everything seems to be going okay.
+I don’t have a license yet, but everything seems to be going okay.
 I haven’t even come close to crashing.”
-That was Brian our pilot talking as he taxied the de Havilland Beaver down Mattice Lake for take-off.
-He had answered my typical “You been doing this very long?” with a straight face that had us for just a second or two.
+That was Brian, our pilot, talking as he taxied the de Havilland Beaver down Mattice Lake for take-off.
+He had answered my conversation starter, “You been doing this very long?” with a straight face that had us for just a second or two.

-Chuckles at the joke and then the headphones went on and we were off to Rockcliff Lake, near the start of the Misehkow River system.
+Chuckles at the joke, the headphones went on, and we were off to Rockcliff Lake, near the start of the Misehkow River system.
 It was the put-in point for our planned nineteen-day paddle around the northern perimeter of Wabakimi Provincial Park in northwestern Ontario, a little-visited canoeists’ destination the size of Prince Edward Island.

-(For a better idea of where it is in relation to more familiar places see the Google map here and zoom out.)
+(For a better idea of where it is in relation to the rest of the continent, see the Google map and zoom out!)

 The Route In Brief:

-A Cheaper Alternative – but at the cost of an extra week!
+A cheap alternative – but at the cost of an extra week!

 Another Option – Starting From Savant Lake:

-After doing the route described in CIIcanoe’s series of posts you’d end up in Armstrong after a shuttle from the take-out point on the Pikitigushi River close to the logging road and right by The Boucher Bros.
+After doing the route described in CIIcanoe’s series of posts, you’d end up in Armstrong after a shuttle from the take-out point on the Pikitigushi River close to the logging road and right by The Boucher Bros.
 Bear Camp.
-At Armstrong Station, you’d catch the VIA train west back to Savant Lake and your vehicle.
-The VIA train comes through three times a week so you would maybe have to spend some extra time in Armstrong before getting back to your car and the drive home.
+You’d catch the VIA train west back to Savant Lake and your vehicle at Armstrong Station.
+The VIA train comes through three times a week, so you might have to spend some extra time in Armstrong before returning to your car and driving home.